ponymessenger/use-prosemirror/README.md

 ### `<ProseMirror />`

 This component wraps ProseMirror's `EditorView`.
-It displays the editor state provided by `useProseMirror` and dispaches state updates using the update function.
+It displays the editor state provided by `useProseMirror` and dispatches state updates using the update function.
 It accepts the following props:

 -   `state` — the `EditorState` created by `useProseMirror`.